Sleep Calculator

 Interpret your sleep calculator result

 The result is a schedule planning estimate.
-It uses your chosen wake time or bedtime, a sleep-onset buffer, an age-based sleep cycle estimate, and age-based sleep duration guidance to suggest a practical sleep window.
+It uses your chosen wake time or bedtime, a sleep-onset buffer, the sleep amount that usually leaves you rested, cycle-end timing, usual awake time, and age-based sleep duration guidance to suggest a practical sleep window.

 Inputs that matter most